wholder/LaserCut/README.md

 ## New Additions
   - **7/6/2018** - Added a very basic Material Settings selection menu for Zing Laser.
 Material settings are stored as text files in the resource fork of the Jar file.
 Currently only two materials, _1/8" Baltic Birch Plywood_ and _1/8" Cast Acrylic Plastic_ are supported.
 More work needed to add a decent library of materials settings.
   - **7/7/2018** - Added new "Units" menu to select either `inches`, or `millimeters` as the default units for offset and size measurements.
 Note: can switch back and forth, as needed, and can override setting by adding "`in`" or "`mm`" as a suffix to an input value.
 Caution: still not completely tested.
+  - **7/7/2018** - Enabled `java.awt.desktop`-related features, recompiled for Java 9 and updated to PDFBox 2.0.11.
 ## Credits
 LaserCut uses the following Java code to perform some of its functions:
 - [LibLaserCut](https://github.com/t-oster/LibLaserCut) (used to control the Zing Laser)
 - [Java Simple Serial Connector 2.8.0](https://github.com/scream3r/java-simple-serial-connector) "JSSC" (used to communicate with GRBL-based laser cutters)
-- [Apache PDFBox® 2.0.7](https://pdfbox.apache.org) (used by the "Export PDF" feature)
+- [Apache PDFBox® 2.0.11](https://pdfbox.apache.org) (used by the "Export PDF" feature)
-- [Apache commons-logging 1.2](https://commons.apache.org/proper/commons-logging/) (needed by Apache PDFBox 2.0.7)
+- [Apache commons-logging 1.2](https://commons.apache.org/proper/commons-logging/) (needed by Apache PDFBox)
 - [Gear Shapes based on "Java Gear Generator: Involute and Fillet"](http://printobjects.me/catalogue/ujava-gear-generator-involute-and-fillet_520801/) by brush701
 - [IntelliJ IDEA from JetBrains](https://www.jetbrains.com/idea/) (my favorite development environment for Java coding.
 Thanks JetBrains!)